Tephaany/neuron_translate/README.md

-# Translate
+# intelora-translate

+A Neuron to translate a sentence with the use of Google API

 ## Synopsis

-Neuron to translate sentence with google API
+Make Intelora translate a sentence

 ## Installation